izguenther6/izguenther6/README.md

 # Hello!

-🥼 Currently a Research Assistant at the [Cornell Soil & Water Lab](https://soilandwaterlab.cornell.edu/)
+🥼 Currently a Research Technician at the [Cornell Soil & Water Lab](https://soilandwaterlab.cornell.edu/)

 🎓 Recently graduated from Cornell University with a B.S. in Biological Engineering